Currencies

 You might need to convert currencies if:

-Your accounting system’s functional currency differs from the presentation currency you want to use for modeling and reporting.
+Your accounting system’s functional currency differs from the presentation currency you want to use for planning and reporting.

-Your organization includes multiple legal entities with different functional currencies, requiring a unified presentation currency for consolidation.
+Your organization includes multiple legal entities with different functional currencies, requiring a unified presentation currency for consolidation, planning, and reporting.

-Francis allows you to convert currencies from connected data sources, simplifying consolidation, modeling, and reporting.
+Francis enables you to convert the currencies of actuals imported from connected data sources, streamlining consolidation, modeling, and reporting.

 Market rates are automatically imported from the European Central Bank (ECB) and are the preferred choice for most users.